reserve-protocol/reserve-index-dtf/README.md

 Fee on mints

 The DAO takes a cut with a minimum floor of 5 bps.
 The DAO always receives at least 5 bps of the value of the mint.
-Note this is NOT 5 bps of the minting fee, that portion is still initially calculated based on the `FolioDAOFeeRegistry`.
+If the minting fee is set to 5 bps, then 100% of the minting fee is taken by the DAO.

 ### Units

 Units are documented with curly brackets (`{}`) throughout the codebase with the additional `D18` or `D27` prefixes being used to denote when additional decimals of precision have been applied, for example in the case of a ratio.
+Amounts and percentages are generally 18-decimal throughout the codebase, but exchange rates are generally 27-decimal.

 Units: